 - Click Submit.

 - You are now viewing the message thread.
 Notice links to edit or delete.
-Since you an administrator on this server, you can edit other's messages, but that is not typically true for users.
+Since you an administrator on this server, you can edit messages others wrote, which would not be true for most users.

 - You may have also received an email when you posted your response.
 By default, you are subscribed to any messages you create or comment on.
 Click unsubscribe to see how you would reset your preferences if you don't want to receive these emails.